fako/writing/main/plot1.md

-Plot Part 1: Hunt for the Savage King
+Plot Part I: Hunt for the Savage King
 =====================================

-An overview of important events in part one the main story.
+An overview of important events in part one of the main story.
 More details about people, places and things in [the setting](../setting/index.md)

 Introduction: Climbing the Tower